 We are excited to announce minQL: the first language for easily querying interconnected time-series data from a wide range of sources – including tickets, commits, pull requests, meetings, sprints, deployments, and more.

-Why did minware – a company focused on development observability – decide to make a new query language?
+Why did minware – a company focused on development data modeling – decide to make a new query language?

 It’s simple: we respect you, our customer.